mirandadam/iau-starnames/README.md

 * As of 2018-10-11, a greek letter identifier column has been added and 6 star records have been added.
 More '\_' occurrences that have been all replaced with '-'.
 * As of 2020-10-26 two columns were added: the "bnd", "Name/Diacritics"; "Name" was renamed to "Name/ASCII", "Vmag" was renamed to mag, and "Approved" was renamed to "Date".
 The second "ID" column is called "ID/Diacritics" in this code now.
 I have changed the way "_"s are treated - it is actually a better character than "-" to denote an empty data field.
 I believe the IAU catalog has two minor errors at this time: Elgafar star greek id uses a captial greek letter "phi" instead of a lowercase one and Mebsuta star is missing a "_" in column 7.
 * As of 2022-07-04, 2 records added, 3 records updated.
 One of the updates was the renaming of Unurgunite to Nganurganity.
 A "$" (probably a typo) was introduced in the header.
 I have also changed the escaped unicode to plain unicode in the .json output.
+* As of 2024-07-01, there are no changes on the original file, however this code was changed to better deal with some unicode inconsistencies and a fallback method to deal with failed field validations was added.
+IAU-CSN_normalized.txt and the other generated files now reflect the changes.

 ## *Resources*

 * [Online IAU Catalog of Star Names](https://www.iau.org/public/themes/naming_stars/) with historical context on how stars are named.